cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 After a few days of looking at timelines and sussing out what each aspect of the written procedures represents, we came up with a hierarchical schema.
 In it, we defined levels of resolution.
 As you move down in the hierarchy, what it describes becomes more and more specific.

+Let's take a look at an envisioned Martian spacewalk.

 <><>hierarchy diagram<><>

 _An example timeline with child, parent, sibling pointed out._